arvidb/time-attack-cpp/README.md

 # Time Attack Cpp
-A simple utility I made for a CTF challenge to measures the average response time for a REST endpoint.
+A simple utility I made for a CTF challenge to measures the average response time for REST endpoints.

 # Features
 * HTTP POST/GET method